CodingLawyersClub/fundamentals/README.md

 You should see all the files located in your Desktop directory!

 OK, great.
-Now I want you to type `cd ..`.
-Hit enter.
+Now I want you to type `cd ..` and hit enter.

 See how you're back in the `~` directory?
 The directory `..` denotes the parent directly of your current directory.
 So if you want to go up a folder, you enter `cd ..`.
 If you want to go in you `cd <folder name>`.